j-a-y-h/react-uniformed/README.md

       min: [Date.now(), "Date must be today or later"] }
   },
+  // the onSubmit function is only called after the form passes validation.
   onSubmit: data => console.log(JSON.stringify(data)),
 });

+// No configs for when to validate the form because useSettersAsEventHandler
+// allows you to configure your event handlers how ever you want to.

-// validate on change with the following code
+// validate on change
 // const handleChange = useSettersAsEventHandler(setValue, validateByName);
-// or validate on blur
+// validate on blur
 const handleBlur = useSettersAsEventHandler(validateByName);
 ```